Formula for change: Attribution confusion

 It is often inaccurately attributed to Richard Beckhard because he published the formula in both versions of his widely read book Organizational Transitions.
 In the original 1977 version, Beckhard and Harris gave full credit to Gleicher.
 In the second edition from 1987, they did not even mention Gleicher's name once in the entire book, but did present the equation as a formula for overcoming resistance.

 Elaine Dickson attributed the formula to Beckhard in 1971, via a National Training Laboratories Institute for Applied Behavioral Science professional OD training program (in Bethel, Massachusetts), in her 1982 book Say No, Say Yes to Change: Finding Growth Opportunities in Life's Changes (Broadman Press, p.
 142).

 Popularization

 It was Kathleen Dannemiller who dusted off the formula and simplified it, making it more accessible for consultants and managers.
 Dannemiller and Robert W. Jacobs first published the more common version of the formula in 1992.
 Paula Griffin stated that Gleicher started it, Beckhard and Harris promoted it, but it really took off when Dannemiller changed the language to make it easier to remember and use.

-Todd Muffley, Owner of Plan B Marketing, Inc. revised the formula in early 2007 to place an emphasis on 'Vision' using multiplication only as it applies to this section.
-(D+FS)*V>R. By doing this, he de-emphasized dissatisfaction (feelings) and first steps (basic knowledge) and emphasized the importance of being able to see the future state of change within yourself.